 I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
 The tract does not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
 There are no indications the tract would produce substantially greater revenue or have substantially greater value to the trust in the near future.

-This tract is entirely surrounded by private lands which control access to the state land and which will likely remain unchanged if the parcel is sold.
-It is likely the tract will continue to be managed in a manner consistent with the surrounding private land.

-7. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

-EIS More Detailed EA X No F urther Analysis

-EA Checklist Name: GARRY WILLIAMS

-Approved By: Title: Area Manager, Central I Land Office

-Signature: /S/ Garry Williams Date: 2/5/2008
+The 320 acres leased by Allen Denzer under consideration for sale is composed of 3 separate parcels within Section 8.
+One is a 40 acre parcel in the SWSE of the Section which is entirely surrounded by the the Denzer ownership but has legal access via an adjacent County road.
+This parcel is critical for the Denzer Ranch since it is used as a winter feeding area.
+Another parcel is 40 acres located 1⁄2 mile to the Weston the county road and is adjacent to other state lands.
+This parcel is important for ingress and egress to the ranch facilities.
+The third parcel is 280 acres in size, is adjacent to the Denzer's calving barn and ranch facilities and is adjacent to other state lands.
+All of these parcels are incorporated into the Denzer facilities and provide no recreational opportunities.
+The other 4360 acres of state land adjacent to these parcels are not being considered for sale and will appropriately be retained in state ownership.
+7. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS: EIS More Detailed EA X No F urther Analysis EA Checklist Name: GARRY WILLIAMS Approved By: Title: Area Manager, Central L and Office Signature: /S/ (Signature: /S/ Garry Williams 2/29/2008

+OS-252 Version 6-2003 9 State lands considered for sale leased by Allen Denzer

+State Lands considered for sale leased by Allen Denser and other State lands not considered for sale in vicinity

 Appendix C

 Adjacent Land Owners / Lessee's

-Denzer, Allen & Darlene VanHorn, Ruth Dorothy Truchot, Isabelle Burgmaier, John
+Denzer, Allen & Darlene VanHorn, Ruth Dorothy Truchot, Isabelle

-Deep Creek Ranch & Mgmt.
+Burgmaier, John Deep Creek Ranch & Mgmt.
 Co.

-Livestock, Pine Tree
+Livestock, Pine Tree Lightner Farms, Inc.

-Lightner Farms, Inc. Christiaens Bros.
-Farm, Inc.
+Christiaens Bros.
+Farm, Inc. Pondera Colony, Inc. Angus, Diamond D

-Pondera Colony, Inc. Angus, Diamond D Scheel, Walter Sheble Ranch, Inc. Tribe, Blackfeet
+Scheel, Walter Sheble Ranch, Inc. Tribe, Blackfeet

 Agency, BIA - Blackfeet

 Lear, Jerry Bisnett, Phillip Reishus, Don

 Hovland, Elena & Marie BLM - Havre Field Office Pugsley Ranches, Inc. Wicks, Maureen

-Wicks, Maureen

 Buffington, Doug

 Buffington, Don

 Buffington, Norman

 Hurley, Gordon

 Markuson, Barb

 Harwood, R.A.

 Farms, Frederickson

 DAM, Inc.

 Clark, Charles & Sally

 Clark, Walter Ranch, West Butte

 MCR, LLC

 Ratzburg Livestock, LLP

 Fey, Albert

 Partnership, Anderson/Schulz Fey Family

 G&S Land & Cattle Co.

-Livestock, Marias River Land &

-Torgerson, Eric DAM, Inc. Fenger, Tim Farms, Steve Leck Hatch, Logan Smith, Lawrence Alme, Steve Danielson, Mary Alme, Henry P.O.
+Livestock, Marias River Land & Torgerson, Eric DAM, Inc. Fenger, Tim Farms, Steve Leck Hatch, Logan Smith, Lawrence Alme, Steve Danielson, Mary P.O.
 Box 937 5456 Patchwood Ct.
 11 2nd Ave.
-SW c/o James Jackoway 710 20th Road NW 99 E. Nichlaus Avenue 2576 Christiaens Road 300 Pondera Colony Road 1133 Valier Dupuyer Road 300 Pondera Colony Road
+SW 851 19th Lane NE c/o James Jackoway 710 20th Road NW 99 E. Nichlaus Avenue 2576 Christiaens Road 300 Pondera Colony Road 1133 Valier Dupuyer Road 300 Pondera Colony Road 6799 Valier Cut Bank Hwy.